wikimedia/wikimedia-fundraising-centralnotice_changes_monitor/README.md

 Use configurable alerts to monitor changes to banners and transcluded pages associated with active and upcoming CentralNotice campaigns.

+The script stores the last revisions checked in a database.
+When re-started, it checks changes in content since the last time it was run.

 # Usage

 Copy `config-example.yaml` to `config.yaml` and adjust settings as appropriate.